gemhung/video-file-storage-server/README.md

   - The generated openapi spec [http://0.0.0.0:8080/spec] or [http://0.0.0.0:8080/spec_yaml] for file

 # Todo
+  * Storage
+    - Add rebalance function for my `consisten hashing` storage
-### X-Api-Key
+  * X-Api-Key
-  * It's common to have x-api-key authentication
+    - It's common to have x-api-key authentication
-### Meta data
+  * Meta data
-  * For scalability, the file meta data can use `redis` to save data rather than holding it in memory
+    - For scalability, the file meta data can use `redis` to save data rather than holding it in memory
-### Recovery
+  * Recovery
-  * Because application may relaunch, we should recover meta data
+    - Because application may relaunch, we should recover meta data
-### Cache
+  *  Cache
-  * Maybe it's nice that we cache files data in memory for the top 10 downloaded files
+    - Maybe it's nice that we cache files data in memory for the top 10 downloaded files
-### Rate limiter
+  * Rate limiter
-  * For now, the rate limiter running in each task is independent.
+    - For now, the rate limiter running in each task is independent.
 If we'd like to have an universal rate-limiter for all tasks running.
 We might have to implement it in `redis` (See [https://developer.redis.com/develop/dotnet/aspnetcore/rate-limiting/sliding-window/])
-### Magic number
+  * Magic number
-  * Parameterize magic numbers which can be found from rate-limiter, maximum file size upload and host address/port
+    - Parameterize magic numbers which can be found from rate-limiter, maximum file size upload and host address/port
-### Test
+  * Test
-  * Missing a lot of testings for now
+    - Missing a lot of testings for now
+  * Error handling
+    - It's nice to have a more detailed, well-defined customized error class

 # Challenge Statement